 Interest Income, net.
 Interest income consists of interest earned on our cash equivalents, marketable debt securities and long-term investments.
 Interest expense in the current year periods primarily relates to interest on capital lease obligations.
 Interest expense in the prior year periods includes interest incurred on a convertible subordinated note and capital lease obligations.
-Interest income, net of interest expense, was \$4.4 million and \$9.1 million, respectively, for the three and six months ended June 30, 2007, and \$3.8 million and \$7.1 million, respectively, for the three and six months ended June 30, 2006.
+Interest income, net of interest expense, was \$4.4 million and \$13.5 million, respectively, for the three and nine months ended September 30, 2007, and \$4.0 million and \$11.2 million, respectively, for the three and nine months ended September 30, 2006.
 This increase is primarily attributable to higher balances available for investment and higher interest rates on our invested funds.

-Other Expense.
-We recorded \$0.2 million and \$0.9 million of expense in the three and six months ended June 30, 2007, to reflect the change in fair value of stock options modified to extend their expiration dates subsequent to the departure of the former employees who are the optionees affected.
+Other Income, net.
+We recorded \$2.0 million and \$1.1 million of income in the three and nine months ended September 30, 2007, to reflect the change in fair value of stock options modified to extend their expiration dates subsequent to the departure of the former employees who are the optionees affected.

 Income Taxes.
 We provide for income taxes during interim periods based on the estimated effective tax rate for the full fiscal year, and record a cumulative adjustment to the tax provision in an interim period in which a change in the estimated annual effective tax rate is determined.
+Our effective tax rate, including discrete items, was 37.5% and 37.6%, respectively, for the three and nine months ended September 30, 2007, compared to 7.5% for both the three and nine months ended September 30, 2006.

+The income tax benefit of \$16.1 million in the three months ended September 30, 2007 primarily reflects a deferred benefit for federal and state taxes and a current provision for foreign taxes, net of \$1.1 million of provision for discrete items.
+The benefit of \$22.7 million in the nine months ended September 30, 2007 primarily reflects a deferred benefit for federal and state taxes and a current provision for foreign taxes, net of \$1.2 million of provision for discrete items.
+Discrete items of \$1.1 million and \$1.2 million, respectively, for the three and nine months ended September 30, 2007 are primarily comprised of \$0.4 million related to the tax effects of stock option cancellations, net of stock option exercises, and \$0.7 million resulting primarily from the difference between our federal net operating loss as reported on our tax return that was filed in the third quarter of 2007 and the estimated amount recorded in 2006.

-Our effective tax rate, including discrete items, was 37.8% for both the three and six months ended June 30, 2007, compared to 4.3% and 7.5%, respectively, for the three and six months ended June 30, 2006.
-The income tax benefit of \$4.2 and \$6.6 million in the three and six months ended June 30, 2007, respectively, primarily reflects a current benefit for federal, state and foreign taxes.
-The income tax benefit for the six months ended June 30, 2007 also includes a discrete expense of \$52,000 which consists of \$46,000 related to the tax effect of certain stock option activity as required by SFAS 123R and \$6,000 related to interest accrued on uncertain tax positions.
-The income tax provision of \$0.4 million and \$1.2 million for the three and six months ended June 30, 2006, respectively, reflects a current provision for federal, state and foreign taxes.
+The income tax provision of \$1.2 million and \$2.4 million for the three and nine months ended September 30, 2006, respectively, reflects a current provision for federal, state and foreign taxes.
+The provision in both prior year periods includes \$0.5 million of provision attributable to a discrete item related to the recognition of revenue in a foreign jurisdiction that had previously been deferred.
 In addition, we maintained a full valuation allowance against our domestic deferred tax assets for these periods.
-At December 31, 2006, the Company released the majority of its deferred tax asset valuation allowance.
+At December 31, 2006, the Company released a significant portion of its deferred tax asset valuation allowance.
 The effective tax rate, including discrete items, could be volatile depending on the nature and timing of the dispositions of incentive stock options, the exercise of nonqualified stock options and the resolution of uncertain tax positions.